 Hardwood flooring tradition evolved through the Victorian period, from the mid-1800 wood floors to the early 1900 wood flooring, when European parquet floors started to emerge in the most affluent of American homes.
 Around this time, manufacturers started mass-producing wood floors.
 A “wood carpet” was marketed, which was basically rolls of thick fabric with thin 1 1/2′′ by 5/16′′ slices of wood glued on.

 According to the advertisements, someone with simple carpentry experience could safely build the flooring.
 The installation method was to hold each strip down with a small counter-sunk and filled brads.
-During the installation, the ground was scrapped and sanded with a 25-pound block with a natural-bristled brush.
+During the installation, the ground was scraped and sanded with a 25-pound block with a natural-bristled brush.
 The paper was attached and the block gently moved across to the floor to ensure that the floor was smooth and uniform.

 The floors were varnished, then polished with hot wax, and meticulously buffed.
 This less expensive option made elegant flooring more affordable, but the floors were squeaky, littered with splits and cracks, and lacked the longevity of the original handcrafted floors.

-Amazingly over 8 centuries later, some of the types of wood flooring in old homes built on higher levels, that encountered less foot traffic still exist and can be seen.
+Amazingly, over 8 centuries later, some of the types of wood flooring in old homes built on higher levels that encountered less foot traffic still exist and can be seen.
 Less wealthy customers tried to imitate the high-end flooring designs by painting identical designs on their floors, but very few of these less costly options lasted and stood the test of time.

 During the Edwardian era of the early 20th century, the introduction of tongue and groove architecture involved the construction of planks.
 This brought a sleek, consistent look to hardwood floors, and the style we know and love today began to take shape.